 Hibiscus lasiocarpos - Woolly Rose Mallow

-Hibiscus lasiocarpos is gorgeous in the Summer with its 4 inch white blossoms with dark red centers.
+Hibiscus lasiocarpos is gorgeous in the Summer with its 4 inch white flowers with dark red centers.
 The Woolly Rose Mallow is native to wetlands in the northern part of the Central Valley in California.
 Hibiscus lasiocarpos is a perennial that spreads by underground runners.
 The California Hibiscus often still goes by the latin Hibiscus californicus in the trade.
 Hibiscus lasiocarpos grows to 6 feet tall and spreads to 3 feet or more in width.
 The Woolly Rose Mallow is winter deciduous, plants are likely hardy into the low 20°s F or high teens.
 Hibiscus lasiocarpos is easy to grow in sun or shade on the banks of ponds and wetlands and requires regular water in a garden setting.
 Hibiscus lasiocarpos is a great plant for attracting the Cloudless Sulfur Butterfly, Painted Lady, White Checkered Skipper, and Northern White Skipper to you garden.

 Flowers and foliage of Hibiscus lasiocarpos - Woolly Rose Mallow.
 High resolution photos are part of our garden image collection.

-Other plants from the Hibiscus Genus featured on this site:
+Plants from the Hibiscus Genus featured on this site:

 Hibiscus sabdariffa * Roselle

-Hibiscus syriacus Lavender Chiffon * Semi Double Pink Rose of Sharon
+Hibiscus syriacus Lavender Chiffon